dvdmtw98/notes/notes-vault/cloud-service-providers/azure/azure-security-services/azure-security-services.md

 	* [[blob-storage-security|Blob Storage Security]]

 ### Azure Bastion
-Intermediate hardened instance that can be used to connect to target via SSH or RDP
-It will provision a web-based RDP client or SSH Tunnel
+It has also called a [[jump-server|Jump Server]] or Bastion Host.

-Some devices cannot run RDP (Google Chromebook) so only way to connect to VM
+It is a hardened VM that sits between us and the VMs on the isolated network.

-When we create Azure Bastion that has to be added to a subnet in our VNet called `AzureBastionSubnet` with at least a size of `/27`
+When we create Azure Bastion it has to be added to a subnet in our VNet called `AzureBastionSubnet` with at least a size of `/27`.
-With Bastion we can connect to a VM without an Public IP Address
+With Bastion we can connect to a VM without a Public IP Address.

 ### Azure Sentinel
 Cloud-native SIEM and SOAR